phpearth/docs/databases/intro.md

-# What is Database and How to Access Database From PHP?
+# What is database and how to access database from PHP?

 A database is an organized collection of data.
 The data is typically organized to model aspects of reality in a way that supports processes requiring information.